Pipeline

 Autosomal Dominant Osteopetrosis (ADO2)

-ADO2 is a genetic bone disease affecting 5.5 in 100,000 people.
+ADO2 is a genetic bone disease affecting around one in 20,000 people.
 The mutated gene causes a defect in bone reabsorption by osteoclasts resulting in increased bone density.
 This leads to an accumulation of bone with a defective architecture, making them brittle and susceptible to fracture.
 In the most severe forms, patients present with extensive osteosclerosis, especially of the skull base, pelvis, and vertebrae, and experience multiple fractures, osteomyelitis, hematologic failure, and sensorial symptoms, including impaired vision and hearing.

 Currently, there is no cure for ADO2 and SIS-101-ADO represents a first-in-class treatment to reverse the bone phenotype to normal.